infobip-community/infobip-api-python-sdk/README.md

 ```
 python -m pip install --upgrade build
 ```
+After installation check `setup.cfg` file for metadata.
+Name and version are used for file generation.
+Make sure that you appropriately change version before build.
 Update the `version` in the  `setup.cfg` file to the desired one.

 Now run this command from the same directory where pyproject.toml is located:
 ```